Can microtargeting models and observed field data predict which candidate will win a state before votes are counted?

 But as a recent New York Times article relates, in 2012, President Obama’s re-election campaign leveraged real-time analytics to estimate results.
 By mid-morning, their model was reporting that young and minority voters weren’t showing up in Ohio, a crucial battlefield state.

-But the model didn’t account for the variables in turnout, such as 9-5 workers waiting until evening to vote, younger voters voting later in the day, and wildcards like Democrat turnout waxing in the afternoon while Republican turnout waxes in the morning.
+But the model didn’t account for the variables in turnout, such as 9-5 workers waiting until evening to vote, younger voters voting later in the day, and wildcards like Democrat turnout waxing in the afternoon and Republican turnout waxing in the morning.

 VoteCastr doesn’t account for these anomalies.
 If 30 percent of the day has passed, it assumes 30 percent of voters have turned out.
 Or, if it believes 500 voters in a particular precinct have voted, it will assume they are the likeliest 500 voters.
 It doesn’t account for unlikely voters, of which many will show up and who tend to lean Democratic, the Times noted.